-The Crowe Valley Source Protection Area covers an area of approximately 2,006 km and includes the entire Crowe River watershed.
+- The Crowe Valley Source Protection Area covers an area of approximately 2,006 km and includes the entire Crowe River watershed.
 There are 10 municipalities located within or partially within the Crowe Valley Source Protection Area.
-The total population of these municipalities is 46,074 (Statistics Canada, 2021), and about 12,446 of them are located within the source protection area boundary.

-Drinking water systems in the Crowe Valley Source Protection Area include municipal and non-municipal systems of various sizes that draw raw water from both groundwater and surface water sources.

-About 35% of the population in the Crowe Valley Source Protection Area (approximately 3,700 people) obtains their drinking water from four municipal residential drinking water systems.

-There is one existing municipal residential surface water supply system in the source protection area that obtains water from a

-There is one existing municipal residential surface water supply system in the source protection area that obtains water from a surface water source.
-This system serves about 1,300 people in the community of Marmora.

-There are three existing municipal residential groundwater supply systems in the source protection area that obtain their water from groundwater sources.
+The total population of these municipalities is 46,074 (Statistics Canada, 2021), and about 12,446 of them are located within the source protection area boundary. - Drinking water systems in the Crowe Valley Source Protection Area include municipal and non-municipal systems of various sizes that draw raw water from both groundwater and surface water sources. - About 35% of the population in the Crowe Valley Source Protection Area (approximately 3,700 people) obtains their drinking water from four municipal residential drinking water systems. - There is one existing municipal residential surface water supply system in the source protection area that obtains water from a surface water source.
+This system serves about 1,300 people in the community of Marmora. - There are three existing municipal residential groundwater supply systems in the source protection area that obtain their water from groundwater sources.
 These systems serve about 2,400 people.